DrBenjamin/HRStaffPortal/README.md

 ##### Update HR Staff Portal

 To update the source files to the newest version use the build-in **pull function** of git (git menu on the right upper corner, choose the green arrow which shows down).
-If you are using the app on a computer without a RStudio installion, just use this git command:
+If you are using the app on a computer without a RStudio installation, just use this git command:

 ```cmd
 git pull